SYang2000/MCKD-VQA/README.md

 ## How to Use Multimodal Commonsense Knowledge Distillation for Visual Question Answering
 Please follow the instruction in the code to run "Teacher Training" and "Knowledge Distillation" one-by-one.
+You can see the retrieved commonsense triplet from the Commonsense_Retrieval Demo.

 ------